OCD (Obsessive-Compulsive Disorder)

 The second technique asks patients to avoid initiating a ritual or other response after being exposed to the triggering object.
 Patients who touch objects they consider to be contaminated, for example, should avoid ritualistically washing their hands or other damaging behaviors.

 The third technique requires patients to logically examine faulty assumptions.
-Patients who have OCD may believe that their failure to complete rituals has an adverse effect on themselves or people they love.
+Patients who are living with OCD may believe that their failure to complete rituals has an adverse effect on themselves or people they love.
 Therapists help them examine this faulty reasoning.
 When patients are able to identify a logical fallacy, they are more likely to be able to resist completing their ritualistic response to triggering situations.

 Not every OCD patient requires medication.
 However, many people diagnosed with OCD find taking a selective serotonin reuptake inhibitor (SSRI) can help curb their OCD symptoms.
 Currently, there are four SSRIs used to treat OCD, including: